-Meanwhile, Elmer Gill (piano and vibraphone) had formed an interracial trio with two white players, Al Larkins on bass and Al Turay on guitar, and in August 1956 he "decided to challenge the whole rotten system of union segregation.
+Meanwhile, Elmer Gill (piano and vibraphone) and Al Larkins (bass) had formed an interracial trio with a white guitarist, Al Turay, and in August 1956 Gill "decided to challenge the whole rotten system of union segregation.
 The climate was ripe.
 Two years earlier, the U. S. Supreme Court had forcibly integrated schools in Little Rock, Arkansas.
 People had watched televised reports of fire hoses beating back demonstrators" (de Barros, 175).

 A More Perfect Union: AFM 76-493

 Meanwhile, the two unions' negotiating committees finally submitted their signed "Proposal for Amalgamation" to the Local 76 board, which gave it a positive review at a general meeting on November 13, 1956.
 The effects were quick.
 The December issue of 76's Musicland newsletter implored its members:

 "On December 11, let us give a resounding approval to the efforts of the two committees, to our own long history of tolerance among musicians everywhere, and to that precious principle: All men are created equal" (Foubert).